-Lights, Camera, Action: Build Upon Preschool Children’s Natural Curiosity With Two New Studies
+Lights, Camera, Action: Build Upon Preschool Children’s Natural Curiosity With These Two Studies

 Studies, which allow children to learn through hands-on investigation, are the heart of The Creative Curriculum for Preschool.
 Studies invite children to investigate authentic, interesting, and open-ended questions or problems to discover more about an engaging topic.
 This investigative approach lets children take the lead in discovering answers to their questions, solving problems, researching new information, and sharing what they learn.
 To support children’s investigative process, teachers ask interesting and thoughtful questions, provide relevant materials, and closely observe children’s explorations so they can respond in developmentally appropriate ways.

 Studies build critical skills: how to work well with others, take initiative, process and share information, and use tools and technology.
 Studies support all areas of children’s development and learning as children ask and answer questions and discuss topics, creatively problem-solve, and research and document their findings.

 Try the following activities in your classroom to get a sneak peek of the type of activities included in the new studies.